bews/colors/README.md

 [colors.bews.me](https://colors.bews.me/)

 # Development
 It still can be improved, so any contribution is welcome :)
+See `dev` branch for the latest code.